 There are a number of different events for those interested in all things spirits.
 These sorts of events often give you an opportunity to try a variety of different beverages and learn more about the process.

-Think What You Are Going To Add Into The Market
+Think What You Are Going To Add Into The Market Before Starting a Distillery

-How can your distillery stands out from the rest?
+How can your distillery stand out from the rest?
 You might consider developing innovative hybrid distilling methods or incorporating previously unused ingredients.
 For example, you could use different types of grains not typically found in distilled spirits or whiskey.
 Perhaps you want to make Whiskey more accessible to people who aren’t already fans.
 No matter what your approach, it is important to have a clear goal in mind.

 You might have a hard time giving a definitive answer to this question.
 It’s difficult to really cultivate something that has absolutely no resemblance to what you’re consciously trying to create.